-- 12.10.10.1.
-That the Region of York recognize the importance of maintaining full movement access to the existing commercial centres on the north side of Centre Street between Vaughan Boulevard and New Westminster Drive, and reflect this in the planning for any transit facilities in the Centre Street Corridor between Bathurst and Dufferin Street. - 12.10.10.2.
-Sharing of parking will be encouraged within the Secondary Plan Area, subject to evaluation by the City. - 12.10.10.3.
-Within the Secondary Plan Area, parking underground and in structures shall be encouraged. - 12.10.10.4.
-To assist with the reduction in large surface parking areas within the Secondary Plan, a reduction to the current parking standards for commercial development shall be applied to all surface and/or structured parking provided.
-A parking standard of a minimum of 4.0 spaces/100 square metres will be used in calculating the required parking spaces for retail commercial development in any designation within the Secondary Plan.
+- 12.10.12.1.
+That the Region of York recognize the importance of maintaining full movement access to the existing commercial centres, and the future redevelopment of those commercial centres, on the north side of Centre Street between Vaughan Boulevard and New Westminster Drive, and reflect this in the planning for any transit facilities in the Centre Street Corridor between Bathurst and Dufferin Street. - 12.10.12.2.
+Comprehensive development plans shall ensure the establishment of a highly connected and permeable network of local streets that accommodate pedestrians and cyclists and promote pedestrian connectivity to planned transit facilities. - 12.10.12.3.
+Sharing of parking will be encouraged within the Area Specific Policy area, subject to evaluation by the City. - 12.10.12.4.
+Within the Area Specific Policy area, parking underground and in structures shall be encouraged. - 12.10.12.5.
+Where parking structures are permitted, the frontages shall predominately consist of retail uses or other active uses that animate the street.